Shaftesbury

 There are great places to visit near Shaftesbury including some great towns, waterfalls, villages, historic buildings, historic monuments, ancient sites, hills, castles, ruins and airports.

-The area around Shaftesbury boasts some of the best villages including Uplyme, Bincombe, Symondsbury, and Abbotsbury.
+The area around Shaftesbury features a number of interesting villages including Uplyme, Bincombe, Symondsbury, and Abbotsbury.

-There are a several good ancient sites in the Shaftesbury area like Eggardon Hill, Hambledon Hill, Badbury Rings, Kingston Russell Stone Circle, The Nine Stones, and Maiden Castle.
+Shaftesbury has some unmissable ancient sites nearby like Eggardon Hill, Hambledon Hill, Badbury Rings, Kingston Russell Stone Circle, The Nine Stones, and Maiden Castle.

 Shaftesbury History